Spoilers For ‘The Young And The Restless’: Victor Makes A Stunning Vow

 — Young and Restless (@YandR_CBS) March 6, 2019

-Victoria actress, Amelia Heinle told Soap Opera Digest that Victor ends up using his influence to visit the women as they await the verdict.
-While Victor tries to stay positive and tells Nikki and Victoria he hopes to see them at home soon, nobody believes that they will all end up free and clear.
+Amelia Heinle (who plays Victoria) told Soap Opera Digest that Victor ends up using his influence to visit the women as they await the verdict.
+While Victor tries to stay positive and tells Nikki and Victoria that he hopes to see them at home soon, nobody believes that they will all end up free and clear.

 “There is an unspoken feeling that they know this is bad.
 Victor Tells them that he will do what is necessary to protect his family and they know full well that Victoria is a man of his word,” said Heinle.

 Victor has a history of protecting his family at all costs.
-In fact, he tried to spirit Nikki away over Christmas when she was in a coma after Reed’s (Tristan Lake Leabu) hit and run accident that left her injured in the snow.
+In fact, he tried to spirit Nikki away over Christmas when she was in a coma after Reed’s (Tristan Lake Leabu) hit-and-run accident that left her injured in the snow.
 Even then, Victor realized what had happened and wanted to ensure Nikki did not go to prison over J.T.
 That time, though, Rey and the rest of the Genoa City Police Department arrived in time to stop Victor from flying Nikki away.
-However, there’s a chance this time that Victor has plans so solid that nobody will see them coming if the worst happens when the judge reads the jury’s decision in the case.
+However, there’s a chance this time that Victor has plans so solid, that nobody will see them coming if the worst happens when the judge reads the jury’s decision.